kazurayam/TimeKeeper/docs/index.md

     one # represents 10 seconds in the duration graph

-## Example2 --- HTTP GET & save HTML
+## Example 2 --- HTTP GET & save HTML

 The following code processes a list URLs.
 It makes HTTP GET request, save the request body into file.
 It checks the size of the file in bytes, and measures the duration of HTTP GET request.